PythonRSAS/pythonrsas.github.io/_posts/2020-11-14-7-Subplots-and-Uses.md

 layout: post
 tag : Learning Python and SAS
 category: "python for sas"
-title: "Plotting Subplots"
+title: "Subplots and Uses"
 description: plotting subplots tricks and uses
 author: Sarah Chen
-image: images/posts/IMG-0664.jpg
+image: images/posts/IMG-0664.JPG

 ---
 Often we need to plot a few things in subplots for comparison.
 An example of subplots.